 Hours to make: 60hrs of coiling alone, and endless preparations!

 MORE ON THE TREES:

 Six native Tasmanian tree species are featured.
 These include Huon pine, Tasmanian Oak, Celery Top Pine, Sassafras, Myrtle and Blackwood.
-The tree ages ranges from 100-200 years old Oak through to 2000 year old Huon Pine.
+The tree ages range from 100-200 years old Oak through to 2000-year-old Huon Pine.